Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 You can manage and define which blocklists you wish to use in CSF by opening the file ++"/etc/csf/csf.blocklists"++.

-By default, every list is commented out with a ++"#"++ symbol at the beginning of the line.
+By default, every blocklist is commented out with a ++"#"++ symbol at the beginning of the line.
 Leave the line commented if you do not wish to use that blocklist.
 To enable a blocklist, simply remove the ++"#"++ and save the file.

 ??? note "All blocklists in CSF are disabled by default"